 - Next I cut mats out of the black cardstock for my recipe card and my journaling card and wrote my journaling.

 - I wanted to have a picture of each one of my kids baking at their Grammy's house.
 These photos were printed off wallet size and I adhered them to a scrap of cardstock vertically for easy placement.

 - The “happiness is licking the spoon” sticker was placed on a small piece of black cardstock.

 - I used the silver dot stickers from the kit and put them along the big bracket and the sticker mat.
 These remind me of the silver of cookie cutters!!

 - Adhere all the parts of the layout and you are done!

 THIS KIT MAKES A LOT OF LAYOUTS

-The great thing is that after finishing this layout I still have 95% of my kit left and I can make so many more projects!
+The great thing is that after finishing this layout, I still have 95% of my kit left and can make many more projects!